 After an early domestic flight to Cuiabá we begin the second (northern) half of our Pantanal adventure!

 Our lodge is located just 10km from Poconé.
-This is the first lodge on the Transpantaneira.
-It is small, about twenty rooms, and part of a large (7,000ha), family-run ranch.
 After check in, we can stretch our legs on a short walk.
 There is a lovely pool if anyone wants to cool off with a swim.

 Accommodations at Pousada Piuval or similar (B,L,D)